Have you ever opened a power bill and it sent your reeling? Was there a mistake with the meter reading, or did I use this much electricity?

 Exposed ceilings create an additional and unwanted convectional cycle on the roof.
 The frigid air above your home rapidly cools the hot air creating a steady stream of cold air for your AC unit to heat once more.

 Depending on their composition, walls lose 15 to 25% of the heat in your home.
 Ideally, walls should form a physical barrier between the warm air inside the house and the frigid air on the outside.

-Uninsulated walls allow cold outside air to sucks the heat from the house by conduction because of the temperature difference between the two sides.
+Uninsulated walls allow cold outside air to suck the heat from the house by conduction because of the temperature difference between the two sides.

-Under insulated walls creates an endless loop of heating and cooling cycles that overwork your heating unit.
+Under-insulated walls create an endless loop of heating and cooling cycles that overwork your heating unit.

 3. The Windows